Repeat Prescriptions

 If you have questions about your medicine or your prescription please contact your pharmacists.
 You pharmacist can answer any questions about your prescription.
 They can answer questions on medicines you can buy without a prescription.

 Prescribing of over the counter medicines is changing.
 Your GP, nurse or pharmacist will not generally give you a prescription for over the counter medicines for a range of short-term, minor health concerns.
-Intead, over the counter medicines are available to buy in a pharmacy can offer clinial advice to safely and effectively manage minor health concerns.
-Please CLICK HERE for the NHS England information leaflet on over the counter medication.
+Instead, over the counter medicines are available to buy in a pharmacy can offer clinical advice to safely and effectively manage minor health concerns.
+View the NHS England information leaflet on over the counter medication here (EXTERNAL PDF LINK).

 Pharmacy information